 - buy/sell options – on what terms?

 It is our experience that the preparation of an appropriate joint venture agreement at the commencement of the venture will force participants to address such issues in a calm and non-adversarial environment.
-Such action will often avoid expensive litigation at a later date.
+Such action will often avoid crippling uncertainty and expensive litigation at a later date.

 Our focus is on using our experience to encourage the parties to address practical commercial issues in a pragmatic manner in addition to advising on the appropriate legal structure.